Calling all local artists, the entry packet and payment due date for the Town of Fairview Art Show is fast approaching on Thursday, March 23, 2017!

-Fairview will transition to a DART taxicab voucher program called Collin County Rides on October 3, 2016.
+Fairview transitioned to a DART taxicab voucher program called Collin County Rides in fall of 2016.
 Collin County Rides is an innovative taxi subsidized service available to those 65 years of age or older and/or people living with a disability in Fairview, Allen and Wylie.
 Unlike the previous temporary bus service, this service will allow these residents the opportunity to travel anywhere within Collin County for any reason, including connecting to the DART service area.
 Learn more about the DART Collin County Rides Taxi Voucher Program.

 For much of 2016, the Town Council and Staff worked on a 10-year Capital Improvement Program or CIP, to help plan for improvements to the Town's future needs including infrastructure, buildings, technology and major equipment.
 Learn more about the CIP in this presentation given before the Council.